01 of 14

 Take the Fear Out Of Learning to Needlepoint

-No need to fear getting started in needlepoint with these 7 quick and easy designs.
-The beginner needlepoint projects are simple Bargello or long stitch pattern repeats that can be used in making needlepoint belts, hair accessories, curtain tiebacks and various other household items.
+The beginner needlepoint projects are simple Bargello or long stitch pattern repeats that can be used in making needlepoint belts, hair accessories, curtain tiebacks, and various other household items.

 Use them to work needlepoint frames around a single design motif, or as stand-alone needlepoint projects.
-It only takes a few minutes to learn how to work the basic Long Stitch; after which, you only need to follow the stitch diagrams to make your own starter needlepoint projects in as little as a few minutes!
+It only takes a few minutes to learn how to work the basic long stitch; after which, you only need to follow the stitch diagrams to do your starter needlepoint projects in as little as a few minutes.

-You will want to experiment with all 7 designs; and when you’ve mastered them, try changing them to create entirely new needlepoint designs and borders to use in future projects.
+You will want to experiment with all seven designs; and when you’ve mastered them, try changing them to create entirely new needlepoint designs and borders to use in future projects.

 Simple Waves Long Stitch Needlepoint Design